ahnuljz/UE/README.md

 In order to run these codes, you'd better know the following introductory knowledge:
 - python + jupyter notebook
 - java + maven + springboot
-- javascript + GEE API
+- javascript + Google Earth Engin API

+If you have any questions, please contact me via e-mail.
+Email adress: yzban At anhu.edu.cn.